duzzisantos/postgresql-query-service/README.md

 ## Specific Select Statements

-This allows you query tables to extract information for specific columns
+This allows you query tables to extract information for specific columns.
+With a crontab set - powered by Celery, you can schedule query downloads as CSV/Excel files fired to selected email addresses.
+It is up to you

 ## API Illustrations & Examples